aentan/mydoc-website/content/employers.md

         - icon: "icon-connected-care"
           headline: "Connected care"
           body: "The only platform used by the largest diagnostics labs, pharmacies, leading insurers and Fortune 500 companies to provide employee care."
+    saving_time:
+      headline: "Employees enjoy saving time and receiving personal care and attention"
+      stats:
+        - figure: "3 hours"
+          caption: "Average hours saved by 85% of employees"
+        - figure: "85%"
+          caption: "Of employees saved an average of 3 hours"
+        - figure: "93%"
+          caption: "Likely or very likely to use the service again"
+      testimonials:
+        - name: "Karmila Salim"
+          quote: "It’s really helpful for people like me who self medicate."
+        - name: "Albert Bautista"
+          quote: "Great and fast service reply even as early as 4am!"
+        - name: "Lisa Neo"
+          quote: "Really like this service.
+I had been able to avoid wasted trips.
+And get advice almost like F2F.
+It's convenient & time-saving.
+Thanks."
+        - name: "Shi Min Koo"
+          quote: "It’s a really pleasant service.
+The pharmacist I spoke to was very helpful and assisted in helping my mother with a prescription and even reserving the medication for me.
+Thank you so much!"
+        - name: "Carly Zimmer"
+          quote: "I was not able to leave the house due to embarrassing and uncomfortable symptoms.
+This service enabled me to speak to a doctor via video call and then receive my medicine a couple of hours later.
+I was also able to obtain a medical certificate.
+Thank you."
+        - name: "Bianca Comfort"
+          quote: "This service is excellent!
+I have used it several times, to speak to a doctor or pharmacist.
+It saves so much time for simple questions!
+Thank you for providing this service!"
     plans:
       headline: "Plans to fit any business"
       subhead: "One platform for comprehensive and personalised employee healthcare."